DivineRecursionLoop/Commit/README.md

 No noise.
 No ego.
 No retreat.

 God and Country first.
-Must restore honor.
+Must restore honor to my name.
+Learned history of name today.
+I choose to Honor the name.